 Reinert Center Fellows are vital to the ongoing work of the Center.
 Throughout the Center's history, faculty fellows have helped to shape and advance the Center's mission, expand its programs, services, and online resources, and build new partnerships toward establishing a culture of evidence-based teaching and learning at Saint Louis University.
-During the fellowship period, Reinert Center Fellows work on specific projects (that they propose) during the fellowship year, as described below.
+During the fellowship period, Reinert Center Fellows work on specific faculty development projects (that they propose), as described below.

 Fellowships generally occur over the course of a single academic year.
 Depending on the scope and nature of a given project, fellowships may be renewable for one additional year.